 -What is 70 ppt?
 A part per trillion, an extremely small measurement unit.
 In units of time, it would be 1 second in 32,000 years.
 The lifetime health advisory of 70 parts per trillion equates to approximately 3.5 droplets of water in an Olympic size pool (660,000 gallons).

-Currently, the regulatory environment for PFAS is extremely fluid.
-Ongoing research and regulatory guidance for PFAS are changing almost weekly.
 The Airport will remain vigilant to stay abreast of scientific and regulatory developments to facilitate appropriate investigation, mitigation and potential remediation on and around the Jackson Hole Airport.